Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

-\citet{mountneySimultaneousStereoscopeLocalization2006} initially approach SLAM for estimating laparascope motion using patch based Shi-Tomasi features~\citep{shiGoodFeaturesTrack1994} and a Kalman filter (called EKF-SLAM, which is another SLAM methodology that uses Kalman filtering). \citet{grasaVisualSlamHandheld2014} extend EKF-SLAM in a monocular environment, using randomized list relocalization (RLR) to estimate pose after tracking loss.
+\citet{mountneySimultaneousStereoscopeLocalization2006} initially approach SLAM for estimating laparascope motion using patch-based Shi-Tomasi features~\citep{shiGoodFeaturesTrack1994} and a Kalman filter (called EKF-SLAM, which is another SLAM methodology that uses Kalman filtering). \citet{grasaVisualSlamHandheld2014} extend EKF-SLAM in a monocular environment, using randomized list relocalization (RLR) to estimate pose after tracking loss.
 For training the RLR, features of warped patches are used to train the classifier at initialization, and patches are also sampled online during operation.
-The RLR patches are classified by performing binary comparison tests, and creating the class given the binary result (similar to the ORB descriptor).
-They use a feature matching method that searches for feature matches between images using image correlation, emphasizing that the environment can be textureless (enabled by using image correlation search).

-The difficulty with using EKF-SLAM is that it can be limited in cases with large numbers of landmarks due to requiring a full map update.
+The RLR patches are classified by performing binary comparison tests, and creating the class given the binary result, similarly to the process used for the ORB descriptor.
+They use a feature matching method that searches for feature matches between images using image correlation which enables reasonable performance in low texture environments.
+The difficulty with using EKF-SLAM is that it can be limited in efficiency on cases with large numbers of landmarks due to requiring a full map update.
 Thus, recent methods often use ORB-SLAM to track over longer periods.

-\textit{Densifying a map:} ORB-SLAM only provides a sparse map, which limits applications to surface reconstruction.
-To address this,~\citet{mahmoudORBSLAMbasedEndoscopeTracking2017} extend ORB-SLAM to create a denser map by using an epipolar NCC search along with Lucas-Kanade optical flow.
-Extending this further, they~\citep{mahmoudLiveTrackingDense2019} add in a separate thread to densify over whole sets of keyframes, validating against CT scan ground truth.
+\textit{Densifying a map:} The widely used ORB-SLAM uses a sparse point cloud for both tracking and mapping, which limits applications to surface reconstruction, since the map does not store measurements other than these points and their features.
+To address this,~\citet{mahmoudORBSLAMbasedEndoscopeTracking2017} extend ORB-SLAM to create a denser map by using an epipolar NCC search along with Lucas-Kanade optical flow between paired keyframe images.
+This method allows them to add ORB points that were previously unmatched by using the depth calculated by their algorithm.
+Extending this further, they~\citep{mahmoudLiveTrackingDense2019} add in a separate thread to densify over whole sets of keyframes.
+They validate their method on \exvivo{} porcine liver samples using a surface extracted from CT scan ground truth.
+The CT surface is aligned to their map using ICP.
+Their densification method can provide a happy medium between sparse tracking and dense reconstruction.